Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 After closing, we support vacation rental marketing, maintenance, utilities, staff supervision, and HOA/COA communication.
 Our first-name basis approach is built on transparent advice, ethical representation, and long-term care.

-Contact us to review properties that can support your costa rica golden residency goals.
+Contact us to review properties that can support your Costa Rica golden residency goals.

 Practical Considerations: Taxes, Costs, and Life as a Costa Rican Resident Investor

 Costa Rica employs a territorial tax system, meaning only income generated within the country is subject to local taxation, while foreign income is generally exempt from local taxes.
-Americans living in Costa Rica must still file US taxes on worldwide income, but they can use the Foreign Earned Income Exclusion, up to USD 132,900 for the 2026 tax year, to reduce double taxation.
+Americans living in Costa Rica must still file US taxes on worldwide income, but they can use the IRS Foreign Earned Income Exclusion, up to USD 132,900 for the 2026 tax year, to reduce double taxation.

-Successful applicants for the Golden Visa are entitled to tax incentives, including a one-time import tax exemption on household goods and tax exemptions for importing up to two vehicles for personal use.
+Successful applicants for the golden visa are entitled to tax incentives, including a one-time import tax exemption on household goods and tax exemptions for importing up to two vehicles for personal use.
 Property taxes are also relatively low, approximately 0.25% of registered value.

 Next Steps: Planning Your Costa Rica Golden Visa Investment